ShkudW/EvilCaptive/README.md

 # EvilCaptive
-Python Tool for Physical phishing the tool will exctrating JSON file with valid cookies after full authentication (with MFA approvment)
+Python Tool for Physical phishing the tool will exctract JSON file with valid cookies after full login (with MFA approvment) to O365

 ### Installing:
 ```bash